-- The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the following: software mode, the object location, the operation to be performed, and the current set of access rights. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the software mode, the object location and the operation matches an entry in the current set of access rights. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - in User configuration, any access (read, write, execute) to the OST ROM is denied, - in User configuration, any write access to the ST NVM is denied. - Note: It should be noted that this level of policy detail is not needed at the application level.
-The composite Security Target writer should describe the ES access control and information flow control policies instead.
-Within the ES High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) / Memories": - 174 SFP 3: Dynamic Memory Access Control Policy
+155 The TSF shall enforce the Memory Access Control Policy to objects based on the following: Protected Application code and data, Protected sectors.

+- 156 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: An application cannot read, write, compare any piece of data or code belonging to the Protected Application, a Protected sector cannot be programmed or erased. - 157 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: None. - 158 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - in User configuration, any access (read, write, execute) to the OST ROM is denied, - in User configuration, any write access to the ST NVM is denied. - 159 The following SFP Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1) / Memories": - 160 SFP_3: Memory Access Control Policy - 161 Another application cannot read, write, compare any piece of data or code belonging to the Protected Application.
+A Protected sector cannot be programmed or erased.
+Application Note: